andreabertolini1995/push_swap/README.md

 | rrb (reverse rotate b) | Shift down all elements of stack b by 1.
 The last element becomes the first one. |
 | rrr | rra and rrb at the same time. |

-## General approach
+## Solution
 This optimisation problem can be solved in multipe ways.
-The following are the high-level steps of my approach:
+The following are the high-level steps of the approach I pursued:
 1. find the number in stack a that requires the least number of operations (in both stacks) to be pushed to stack b
 2. push the number to stack b.
 Note that the number is always pushed in the correct position, so that stack a gets implicitly sorted while being moved to stack b
 3. repeat this operation for all the numbers in stack a
 4. rotate (or reverse rotate) stack b to move its highest number at the top of the stack
 5. push all the numbers back in stack a

-Let's now have a look at some more details of the algorihtm.

-## What number to push and how?

 In order to choose, at each iteration, which number is the right candidate to be pushed from stack a to stack b, I go through each number in stack a and store the least number of operations required to move that number already in the correct spot at the top of stack b.